What is Early Intervention Behaviour Support?

 To achieve success within these areas children typically work with their therapist for a few minutes at a time interspersed with short play breaks to ensure positive reinforcement is enriched within the session.
 Skill acquisition is recorded, and data is taken to track progress and ensure each child has the best possible outcomes towards inclusivity.

 Every 8 to 10 weeks, your Senior Practitioner will arrange a review meeting with the parents, therapists, and other professionals working with the child.
-These meetings typically run for around 1 to 2 hours and are held to review progress, make program changes where required, and to provide feedback to therapists.
+These meetings typically run for around 1 to 2 hours and are held to review progress, make program changes where required, and provide feedback to therapists.

 How long are sessions?